We will keep your data safe and process it in the manner required by law

 We can disclose your information to parties outside OP Financial Group subject to your consent or when the disclosure constitutes a part of the product or service you use.

 Your data will only be processed by OP Financial Group entities and employees whose duties require the processing of your data.
-To read more about OP Financial Group entities, click here.

-We use subcontractors and partners for service provision.
+We use subcontractors and partners for service production and provision.
 For this reason, your personal data may be transferred to such parties for processing commissioned by us.
 Such parties are only permitted to process your data in accordance with our instructions.
 They are not entitled to use your data for their own purposes, such as direct marketing.